antonmedv/fx/README.md

 ## Install

+Using Golang to build & install from source:

 ```bash
 go install github.com/antonmedv/fx@latest
 ```

-Or for Arch Linux
+Or for Arch Linux:

 ```bash
 pacman -S fx
 ```

-Or MacOS via Homebrew
+Or for MacOS via Homebrew:

 ```bash
 brew install fx